EddieHubCommunity/BioDrop/README.md

 ### Local development with Docker Compose

-This will allow you to run your favourite IDE but not have to install any dependencies on your computer like NodeJS and MongoDB.
+This will allow you to run your favorite IDE but not have to install any dependencies on your computer like Node.js and MongoDB.

 #### Prerequisites